Vibek/Human_intention/README.md

-Recognition of human motion intention.
+Recognition of human intentional actions.
 =======
 # Intention_Recognition_Human_Robot_Interaction
 This respository is the part of Human Intention project using Kinect contains ROS packages.
 The projects includes the following: